Mary L. King (1956- ) is an American novelist who engages readers with an open look at physical disability issues in a

 Mary King gives full attention to details whether she’s weaving a character’s history, outlining a specific injury, or

 describing a medical procedure.
 She brings in homeless young people who get raw deals—those who come from abusive

-the storyline by giving insight into today’s common family challenges.
+broadens the storyline by giving insight into today’s common family challenges.
 Her stories allow ordinary events and

 natural dialogue to flow as each youth faces new challenges: peer pressure, prejudice, bullying, intolerance, and even hate

 crimes.
-The journey is not a total uphill climb, however; there are victories to celebrate and sensitive moments as the young characters
+The journey is not a total uphill climb, however; there are victories to celebrate and sensitive moments as the young

-it’s these things: 1.
-Teenagers will be teenagers; a sense of humor helps (the parents) and a stable household.
-2. Young
+1. Teenagers will be teenagers; a sense of humor helps (the parents) and a stable household.
+2. Young people want love,

-Whoever said parents can stop worrying once their grown child gets a job and moves out on their own, lied.
+can stop worrying once their grown child gets a job and moves out on their own, lied."

-Ms. King's interest in physical medicine began in 1982, while employed with Cathedral Rehabilitation Center in
+Ms. King's interest in physical medicine began in 1982 while employed with Cathedral Rehabilitation Center in

 Jacksonville, Florida.
 As a volunteer after hours, she gained further hands-on experience in physical therapy, occupational

 therapy, speech therapy, and respiratory therapy.
 She worked with clients who sustained a traumatic head/brain injury,

 spinal cord injury, catastrophic burns, mental disorders, neurological disorders, victims of dementia, hearing loss, and

 stroke victims.
 The state of Florida recognized her in 1982 for developing a driver education program designed exclusively